turtlebot/turtlebot4-user-manual/WSU_Roboracer_Lab4/1_Gap_Following.md

 ### IV.
 Implementation

-Implement a gap follow algorithm to make the car drive autonomously around the Levine Hall map.
+Implement a gap follow algorithm to make the car drive autonomously around the track.
 You can implement this node in either C++ or Python.
-There are two extra test maps `levine_blocked.png`, which is empty, and `levine_obs.png`, which has obstacles that are relatively hard to navigate through for you to evaluate your code on.

-To change the map in the simulation, add the included `.png` and `.yaml` map files to `f1tenth_gym_ros/maps` directory.
-Then, change `f1tenth_gym_ros/config/sim.yaml` to use your desired map.

 ### V. Deliverables and Submission

-**Deliverable 1**: After you're finished, update the entire skeleton package directory with your `gap_follow` package and directly commit and push to the repo Github classroom created for you.
-Your commited code should start and run in simulation smoothly.
+**Deliverable 1**: After you're finished, update the entire skeleton package directory with your `gap_follow` to canvas

-**Deliverable 2**: Make a screen cast of running your reactive node in the simulation.
-Include a link to the video on YouTube in **`SUBMISSION.md`**.
-The basic requirement is that your car should be able to navigate entire loops in `levine_blocked` map, and through at least most of the obstacles in `levine_obs` map.
-Make screen casts on both maps.
+**Deliverable 2**: Make a screen cast of running your reactive node.

 ### VI.
 Grading Rubric